3 Signs You Might Be an Ambivert - Between Introversion & Extroversion

 What is Ambiversion?

-Ambiversion refers to those of us who don’t identify strongly with just one or either of these categories.
-In the Merriam-Webster dictionary, an ambivert is defined as “a person having characteristics of both extroverts and introverts.”
-Like sexuality, introversion and extroversion exist on a spectrum.
-It is entirely possible to exist anywhere between the two.
+Ambiversion refers to those of us who don’t identify strongly with being an introvert or extrovert.
+In the Merriam-Webster defines an ambivert as “a person having characteristics of both extroverts and introverts.”
+Since introversion and extroversion exist on a spectrum, it is entirely possible to exist anywhere between the two.
+While they can feel one way or another sometimes, they recharge differently depending on the day.

 For most ambiverts, the way we recharge our energy batteries is subject to change.
 It’s often situational and dependent on any number of other factors - mood, life circumstances, environment and surroundings, mental health, physical health, you name it.